Composer#

 Tasks#

-VS Code task that executes a composer command is a useful way of configuring and running composer.
-The composer.phar itself is automatically installed, and php executable is determined from Settings.
+A VS Code task that executes a composer command is a useful way to configure and run Composer.
+The composer.phar file is installed automatically, and the php executable is determined from Settings.

 Example: